 Problems that may occur on the driving test with the sat nav

-- “You have reached your destination.”
-Do not slow down or pull over unless instructed.
-Continue driving normally until the examiner tells you to do something else.
+- If the sat nav says “You have reached your destination,” keep driving until the examiner tells you to stop.

 Why has the DVSA implemented independent driving in the UK test?

-Using a sat nav is such an integral part of today’s life that even our driving instructors in London use their sat navs for their next pupil’s lesson, so that they are on time.
+Using a sat nav is such an integral part of today’s life that even our driving instructors in Watford use their sat navs for their next pupil’s lesson, so that they are on time.

 Final thoughts on the independent driving part of the test